|Market Street, Dover Delaware|

 Meanwhile, the forces of Prohibition were closely watching Levy & Glosking’s success in Delaware.
 A group of Temperance advocates in nearby Philadelphia had formed an organization called the “Law and Order Society.”
 Composed of clergy and others dedicated to a “dry” America they had succeed in getting laws passed in Pennsylvania and Delaware that decreed that no one under the age of 21 could work in a saloon or barroom.
 Because much of the help for such establishments came from youth under 21, the laws severely constricted the labor pool for drinking establishments.

 In 1914 Levy & Glosking reapplied for their usual state license.
 It allowed the company to compound and rectify as well as sell intoxicating liquors to be drunk off premises, in any quality not less than one-half gallon.
 To their surprise and consternation, the issuance of the license was challenged in court by the Law and Order Society.
-It alleged that the company employed a minor in and about their store to handle liquor, contrary to law, and that they they transferred whiskey from barrels to bottles on premises.
-As a result, the Society contended, the liquor was unsealed and the opportunity given to minors to drink some.
+It alleged that the partners employed a minor in and about their store to handle liquor, contrary to law, and that the youth transferred whiskey from barrels to bottles on premises.
+As a result, the Society contended, the liquor was unsealed and the opportunity given to minors to imbibe.
 In effect, Levy & Glosking were being accused of running the equivalent of a saloon.
 The lawyer for the Society was Caleb E. Burchenal, who also was the attorney for the Delaware Anti-Saloon League.

 |Daniel O. Hastings|